samuelstjean/nlsam/README.md

 sudo apt-get install build-essential libgsl0-dev python-dev libblas-dev liblapack-dev
 ```

-You can also just clone it locally and then build the files with
+You can also clone it locally and then build the files with

 ```shell
 git clone https://github.com/samuelstjean/nlsam.git --branch dev